DAMO-NLP-SG/multilingual-safety-for-LLMs/README.md

 🤗 <a href="https://huggingface.co/datasets/DAMO-NLP-SG/MultiJail" target="_blank" style="margin-left: 10px">Dataset</a>
 </p>

-This repo contains the data for our paper ["Multilingual Jailbreak Challenges in Large Language Models"](https://arxiv.org/abs/2310.06474).
+This repo contains the data for our paper ["Multilingual Jailbreak Challenges in Large Language Models"](https://arxiv.org/abs/2310.06474) in ICLR 2024.

 ## Annotation Statistics
 We collected a total of 315 English unsafe prompts and annotated them into nine non-English languages.
 The languages were categorized based on resource availability, as shown below: